phac-nml/irida/doc/user/user/sample-metadata/index.md

 All the entries in a specific column can be removed.
 The currently logged in user must be a manager on the project and the **sample cannot be locked from modification**.

 Hovering the cursor over the header of the column will reveal a menu icon (three vertical dots).
 Clicking on this will open a dropdown menu where the user can select "Remove Metadata Entries".
 Clicking on this option will open a confirmatory modal window.
-Selecting the "Remove Entries" button will remove all the non-locked entries in that column, and the table will update.
+Selecting the "Remove Entries" button will remove all data in the column (data from locked cells will not be deleted), and the table will update.

 ![Removing Data from an Entire Column](images/remove-column-entries.gif)